Institute of the Five-Fold Ministry

 1st Year 1st Semester

-Description: Your Spiritual Biography is your history of your spiritual connection with Christ which includes when you were saved, the history and family background of your Christian experience.
-It simply is a story of your own life and how God has been present in it.
-It can include your journey in, and out of, organized religion and all things spiritual.
+Description: Your spiritual biography is the history of your spiritual connection with Christ, which includes when you were saved and the history and family background of your Christian experience.
+It is simply a story of your life and how God has been present.
+It can include your journey in and out of organized religion and all things spiritual.
 Writing your Spiritual Autobiography is an opportunity to identify specific experiences of God and to reflect on how those experiences have impacted you.
 It’s the story of your journey with God.

 ABSCE102 - The integrity of God’s Word.

 Description.
-(Knowing that the Bible is God-inspired, trustworthy above all else, and a work authored to effect change in fallen man is essential.
+(Knowing that the Bible is God-inspired and trustworthy above all else and that it is a work authored to effect change in fallen man is essential.
 In this study, you will discover that “in the beginning, was the Word” (John 1:1) and how that word predicted events thousands of years before they took place.)

-Description: (The reasons are infinite but suffice to say that only when you discover the purpose of a thing do you recognize its value and potential to elevate your life.
-God has a plan for each of us, not He must get us ready for the plan, and the tools of His trade.
-The WORD.)
+Description: (The reasons are infinite, but it suffices to say that only when you discover the purpose of a thing do you recognize its value and potential to elevate your life.
+God has a plan for each of us, and He must get us ready for the plan and the tools of His trade.
+The WORD).

 ABSCE104 - Foundation of Faith